kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

 ## Has Elevator - Bool

-With the same reasoning, that led to the decision to not drop the `bfitted_kitchen` column, the missing values in the elevator colum are replaced with 0.
+With the same reasoning that led to the decision to not drop the `bfitted_kitchen` column, the missing values in the elevator colum are replaced with 0.

 ```python